vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Tārābala in M. 615; compa- the moon's position at m.
 611 : rative astrological strength of Yama and Yami dialogue (Rg. tithi, week-day, nakṣatra, Sun, X. 10) wrongly considered by Moon io m.
 616; great iinpor- some Western scholars as refe tance of Jupiter in M. 615; rring to marriage of brother and importance of gana and nātli sister 209; ban against inter among brāhmaṇas even now, ! caste marriages removed by 614; intricate astrological legislation 1636n.; futile legi rules for, 609-616; Jupiter, 1 slation as to dowry in m.
 1676. auspicivus and inauspicious Mars, statements about position positions of, in m 613; Sioon, of, in Mahābhārota are irre. importance of the auspicious concilable 532. position of, jo m.
 615; Dut dis- Blarshall, Sir John, editor of three approred in simhastha Gura' volumes on Sanchi 1653 D ; a. when performed north of the of Taxila' (three vol.', and Ganges and Sonth of the Godā- : Guide to Taxila 1656

 vari 613; proper lagna rāśis 1 Martin E. W. editor of In at time of m.
-613; Rāja- 1 Search of Faith', a symposium mārtanda devotes 150 verses to by several writers 14870, astrological requirements of in. !
+613; Rāja- 1 Search of Faith', a symposium mārtaṇḍa devotes 150 verses to by several writers 14870, astrological requirements of in. !
 1550n.
 610 ; Rgveda X. 85 is marri- | Marx : meaning of 'I am not-& age hyran, 497n; rule of marxist' 1695.

 goulhūli' or gorajas mobūrta in Moskarin, weans ( a wandering mi.
 613; rules about siinhas. ascetic), ecc. to Pāqini and tha Guru observed even now Mahābhāṣya 13880.
 613; rales about the same- | Matharavrtti, com. on Sāökhya Des of rāsi or nakṣatra of kārikā not later than 450 A. bride and bridegroom in m.
 D., 135f; furnisbes notes